 An f1 Labradoodle has one pedigree Labrador Retriever parent, and one pedigree Poodle parent.
 Their looks, personality and health are a lottery of traits from each parent, but since their parents have a lot in common, the results aren’t too wildly unpredictable.
 F1 Labradoodle dogs are affectionate, intelligent, loyal and active.
 They weigh 40 to 80 lbs and live for around 13 years.
-Today we share a complete introduction to the F1 Labradoodle.
-We’ll unravel the language we use to describe different generations of mixed breed dogs, and find out what you can expect from an F1 cross between a Labrador and Poodle as a pet.

 - How big is a full grown f1 Labradoodle?